naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 > **Note** that
 > - `json_value` can only be used to return a scalar (i.e, not an object or collection) SQL data type.
-> - you can specify the format of the data which is being returned by `json_table` and `json_query` functions; if a value is boolean, you can return it as a boolean or string.
+> - we can specify the format of the data which is being returned by `json_table` and `json_query` functions; if a value is boolean, we can return it as a boolean or string.

 `json_value` function is especially useful when you want to apply some filters based on a JSON attribute but don't want to project the entire JSON.
-For example, say want to know the person who has a title as a recognition. `json_value` function comes handy in applying such a filter.
+For example, say you want to know the person who has a title as a recognition. `json_value` function comes handy in applying such a filter.

 ```sql
 SELECT